 filesfolder under the Tiny PXE server directory location.

-- Start the Tiny PXE server exe and select your Ethernet interface IP from the dropdown list called
+Start the Tiny PXE server exe and select your computer’s Ethernet IP address from the dropdown list called

 Option 54 [DHCP Server], making sure to check the